Jeremy’s life is changing. It leaves him with a question: Are all of these changes good?

 That ended the call.
 There wasn’t much else to do, so Jeremy started on his homework.

-After he finished, Jeremy sat down and thought about everything that had happened over the past few months.
+After he finished, he sat down and thought about everything that had happened over the past few months.
 It started with his mom disappearing in Mexico with her idiot boyfriend Leo and ended with her married to Armando, a really nice guy, and with Leo, a really bad guy, in jail.
 It started with not knowing how he was going to cope and ended with the best of all possible boyfriends, Mike Butler.
 It started with not having any money and ended with the promise of $5,000.00 every month paid until he graduated from college.
 It started with not having any friends in his neighborhood and ended with having new friends who lived nearby.

 One life changed.